mbloch/mapshaper/docs/reference.md

 ### -repel

-Move colliding circle symbols apart.
-The target must be a projected point layer containing circles from [`-symbols`](#-symbols), from [`-style`](#-style) or from the `radius=` option.
+Move colliding point symbols apart.
+The target must be a projected point layer containing symbols from [`-symbols`](#-symbols), from [`-style`](#-style) or from the `radius=` option.
 All targeted layers are laid out together, so symbols in different layers are moved apart from each other as well.

+The command supports symbols with a circular outline: circles, pies, donuts and "ring"-type symbols.
+Other symbols created with the `-symbols` command, like arrows and polygons, are also supported if a `radius=` option is provided.

 The layout happens in pixel space, so the command needs to know the display scale.
 It takes it from a [`-frame`](#-frame) if the target has one, and otherwise requires a `width=` option.
 Give the same width to `-repel` and to `-o`, or symbols will be spaced for a differently sized map.